webjetcms/webjetcms/docs/sk/developer/testing/README.md

 OPTIMIZE TABLE groups_scheduler;
 DELETE FROM documents WHERE (doc_id NOT IN (7611, 18426, 2664, 27827, 29195, 29289, 64425, 50222)) AND (title LIKE '%sk-mirroring-subfolder%' OR title LIKE '%sk-mir-subfolder%' OR title LIKE '%-autotest%' OR title LIKE '%_autotest%' OR title LIKE 'test-adresar-%' OR title='Nová web stránka' OR title LIKE 'page-%' OR title LIKE 'dobré ráno-%' OR title LIKE 'good morning-%');
 OPTIMIZE TABLE documents;
-DELETE FROM documents_history WHERE title LIKE '%sk-mirroring-subfolder%' OR title LIKE '%sk-mir-subfolder%' OR title LIKE '%-autotest%' OR title LIKE '%_autotest%' OR title LIKE 'test-adresar-%' OR title='Nová web stránka' OR title LIKE 'page-%';
+DELETE FROM documents_history WHERE title LIKE '%sk-mirroring-subfolder%' OR title LIKE '%sk-mir-subfolder%' OR title LIKE '%-autotest%' OR title LIKE '%_autotest%' OR title LIKE 'test-adresar-%' OR title='Nová web stránka' OR title LIKE 'page-%' OR title LIKE 'Test_volnych_poli_sablony%';
 DELETE FROM documents_history WHERE doc_id=4 AND history_id>26 AND actual=0 AND publicable=0;
 OPTIMIZE TABLE documents_history;
 DELETE FROM _adminlog_ WHERE log_id>10 AND log_id NOT IN (58993, 58730, 103758, 103756);